Maple Ridge Manor of Manistee

 Cons

-• pro The facility will not provide the proper care that residents need and deserve.
+• pro The facility does not provide residents with the proper care they need and deserve.

 • pro Management is a joke and does not care about the residents.